Reuno92/Javascript-tricks/README.md

 ## For initiate

+### 5 Tips to Write Better Conditionals in JavaScript

 **From**: [5 Tips to Write Better Conditionals in JavaScript](https://scotch.io/tutorials/5-tips-to-write-better-conditionals-in-javascript#toc-5-use-array-every-array-some-for-all-partial-criteria)

 **Author**: *Jecelyn Yeen, Developer advocate for Google Chrome.*